Indiana University

 Multimedia card readers

-UITS is also phasing out support for multimedia card readers in favor of personal USB devices (e.g., flash drives).
+UITS is phasing out support for multimedia card readers in favor of personal USB devices (e.g., flash drives).
 External multimedia card readers remain available in selected locations:

 • Fine Arts 137 (seats 01, 04, 06, 08, 09)